What should you know first before starting a beekeeping project in Kenya?

 The best way to learn beekeeping is usually in person with another more experienced, respected beekeeper or organization.
 You’ll learn the basics, including proper terminology, equipment uses, and how to manage bees from season to season.

-In Kenya, The National Beekeeping Institute (NBI) is a government institution for training on apiculture, production of bee equipment and control of product quality.
+In Kenya, The National Beekeeping Institute (NBI) is a government institution for training on apiculture and control of product quality.
 National Bee Keeping Station is off Lenana Road.
 Providing a several days beekeeping training workshop, with certification at the end

 So another option is to look online.
-YouTube channels now have detailed online courses.
+YouTube channels now have detailed online courses with sometimes more modern methods at nearly zero costs.
 See our beekeeping projects on our YouTube channel HERE

 1.Find when & where to start beekeeping in Kenya: